aershov24/MLSC_Candidates_Test/Logistic_Regression_hussainsyedshaharyaar@gmail.com_TEST.md

 ---

-## Q: If your logistic regression is overfitting then how you can you improve model performance?
+## Q: If your logistic regression is overfitting then how can you improve model performance?

 **Difficulty**: Junior